radenkozec/MySqlIdentity/README.md

 ## Instructions ##

+For more detailed instructions read this blog post : [ASP.NET Identity 2.1 implementation for MySQL](http://blog.developers.ba/asp-net-identity-2-1-for-mysql/)

+You will need to execute  [create script](https://github.com/radenkozec/MySqlIdentity/blob/master/MySql.AspNet.Identity/MySqlTableSetUp.sql) on your MySQL database which will create the tables required for the ASP.NET Identity provider.

 1. Create a new ASP.NET MVC 5 project, choosing the Individual User Accounts authentication type.
 2. Remove the Entity Framework packages and replace with MySql.AspNet.Identity: